YoungDogg/Udemy-100-Days-of-Code-The-Complete-Python-Pro-Bootcamp/day_24/snake_game_high_score/instruction.md

       2. if there's no highest score, make and read the number
       3. find the proper place for the code to overwrite the highestscore
       3. if score is higher than the highest score, replace it
-      4. the game should run endlessly or control the procedure
 3. imply
 4. feedback